 A unique feature of Velocity is their ability to open up award seats for Gold and Platinum members, on request.

-Fees for booking Velocity award tickets
+Taxes and fees for booking Velocity award tickets

 Velocity charges you taxes on top of the points you’ll pay, and these are usually pretty reasonable, especially compared to the competition.

 You are offered the chance of paying the fees using points or using cash – using points to offset the cash is almost always a bad deal, with a redemption rate of less than 1c per point.
-If you are points-rich then you might prefer to use it, but otherwise I’d advise against.
+If you are points-rich then you might prefer to use it, but otherwise, I’d advise against.